AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/quickbooks.md

 ## Add QuickBooks as a data source in MBI

 1. Go to the **Integrations** page under **Manage Data > Data Sources**.
-1. Click the **Add Integration** button, located on the right side of the screen above the Data Sources table.
+1. Click **Add Integration**, located on the right side of the screen above the Data Sources table.
-1. Click the **QuickBooks** icon.
+1. Click the QuickBooks icon.
-1. Click the **Connect to Quickbooks** button.
+1. Click **Connect to Quickbooks**.

 ## Grant MBI access to your QuickBooks data

-After clicking the **Connect to Quickbooks** button, log into your Intuit account and authorize the connection:
+After clicking **Connect to Quickbooks**, log into your Intuit account and authorize the connection:

 ![](../../../assets/QuickBooks_App_Store_1.jpg)